 Pathways to Parks is a group that encourages black and brown people to take advantage of parks, trails, and nature preserves through activities such as hiking, camping, cycling, tennis, walking, and picnicking.
 Pathways to Parks is an independent group, which Conserving Carolina is proud to support.
 You can learn more in this video, released in the spring of 2020.
-If you are interested, please contact Tanya Shahid-Cummings at firstname.lastname@example.org.
+If you are interested, please contact Tanya Marie Cummings at firstname.lastname@example.org.

 “Are they crazy?”
 Tanya Shahid-Cummings wanted to know.
 She was on a mountain, looking at a narrow trail at the edge of a sheer drop.
 But her companions were cheerfully walking it.